aurelienpierreeng/ansel-website/content/_index.en.md

 ## Source code

 Ansel software and documentation are released under the GNU/GPL v3 license and versionned with Git.
-The website is copyrighted but still publicly visible.
+The website is copyrighted but publicly readable.
 The work repositories are hosted on Github and are mirrored on Gitlab for backup.

 {{% row %}}